 We live in anxious and uncertain times.
 We are polarized by politics, gender, race, and inequality.
-Historically, high numbers of people been incarcerated in the US and many more have regular encounters with law enforcement and the court system There are racial, ethnic, and socioeconomic disparities in opportunity often connected to the neighborhood where one lives.
-While it often appears as if nothing will ever change in the Criminal Justice System, the causes, patterns, and dynamic nature of crime and criminal behavior itself are in many ways predictable and therefore can be changed.
+Historically, high numbers of people have been incarcerated in the US, and many more have regular encounters with law enforcement and the court system.
+Racial, ethnic, and socioeconomic disparities in opportunity are often connected to the neighborhood where one lives.
+While it often appears as if nothing will ever change in the Criminal Justice System, the causes, patterns, and dynamic nature of crime and criminal behavior itself are in many ways predictable and, therefore, can be changed.

-We are committed to Changing the Way People Think About and Do the Work of Justice and we hope that you will consider joining us.
+We are committed to Changing the Way People Think About and Do the Work of Justice, and we hope you will consider joining us.

 Your Education, Your Opportunity

 Can you envision a safer and more just world?
 If so, what will you do to make a difference?
 Will you join us in creating and fighting for programs and policies that improve the quality of life and promote social justice?

 We offer a transformational experience that will equip you with critical thinking skills and the knowledge you need to combat some of the most pressing justice-related problems facing our communities.
 Emphasizing the study of crime, criminal behavior, and social responses to criminal behavior, we will connect you with real-world opportunities both within and outside of the criminal justice system to lead and advocate for change.

 In these challenging times, we are more committed than ever to training the next generation of leaders devoted to justice, equity, and community safety.
 Click the image below for a full statement of our educational priorities.